About the FUUD Pantry

 The pantry has continued to operate as a walk-in operation since that time.

 How our Volunteers Keep the FUUD Pantry Running

-As of summer 2022, the pantry is now serving close to its target of 80 households a week every Tuesday afternoon.
+As of Summer 2023, the pantry is now exceeding its target of 80 households a week every Tuesday afternoon.

 Produce, shelf-stable foods, dairy, and meat are offered each week.
 Hygiene products and toilet paper are available on an intermittent basis.

 The pantry operates by-appointment, offering 80 appointments per household per week.
 We serve walk-ins when appointment times are available and offer pre-packed groceries for anyone without appointments.